grabz-dev/greenworks/docs/inventory.md

 Begins a Steam purchase of the specified quantities of the specified items.
 The success callback will be fired after a purchase is completed.
+The error callback will be fired if the purchase failed or was cancelled.

 ### greenworks.getAllItems(success_callback, [error_callback])
 * `success_callback` Function(item_arr)